Citizens' juries on village development

 "This way we get to know a very broad spectrum of needs, wishes, suggestions and ideas, and if you set the measures accordingly afterwards, many more people will support them," says Deputy Mayor Sepp Mair, explaining the purpose of the citizens' juries.
 "That is more successful in the long run.
 Besides, something better certainly comes out if we get a lot of ideas than if we only talk about it in the municipal council," Mair continues.

-A total of 48 people was drawn from the municipality's register of residents to participate in the four citizens' juries working on the village concept.
+A total of 48 people was randomly selected from the municipality's register of residents to participate in the four citizens' juries working on the village concept.
 The age, gender and, if possible, the distribution according to parts of the municipality were taken into account, so that the 48 citizens represented Schenna on a small scale.

 Citizens' jury results presented